MetOffice/simulation-systems/source/WorkingPractices/approvals.rst

 Every file in the codebases has a :ref:`code_owner`, and every file changed will need checking by the code owners - no matter how small the change.

-A list of current code owners for each project can be found in ``trunk/CodeOwners.txt``.
+A list of current code owners for each project can be found in the top level ``CODEOWNERS`` file.

+Code Owners should complete a review requesting changes if needed, and approving once they are happy.
+They only need review changes that fall in their area.

 ..
 Tip::